 The following decade witnessed the launch of different iterations like the Pulsar 200, Pulsar 220F, Pulsar LS135 and the likes.
 These bikes came with regular updates to make them relevant in the face of ever-increasing competition.
 There were as many as 12 different Pulsars in the market over the years, and this sort of experimentation has helped Bajaj gain a deeper insight into the Indian two-wheeler market.

 In 2007, Bajaj joined hands with KTM and acquired a 14.5 per cent stake of the Austrian brand.
 It then grew to 48 per cent over the years, and the partnership finally bore fruit in 2012 when KTM introduced the 200 Duke.
 It offered absolutely stonking performance wrapped in a mouth-watering price tag of just Rs 1.18 lakh.
 Bajaj’s cost-effective manufacturing helped KTM grow leaps and bounds in the country.
 Here’s the full story about KTM’s history in India.

 Bajaj didn’t just stop at this.
 The Pune-based bikemaker entered into a non-equity partnership with Triumph Motorcycles to make affordable premium bikes for emerging as well as developed markets across the globe.
 Their first product is likely to make its global debut in 2021.

-KTM’s daughter company Husqvarna will also be entering the Indian market as early as next year.
-Its first products will be the Vitpilen 401 and the Svartpilen 401, both of which are based on the existing 390 Duke.
+KTM’s daughter company Husqvarna has also entered the Indian market in 2020.
+Its first products are the Vitpilen 250 and the Svartpilen 250, both of which are based on the existing 250 Duke.
 With new emission norms on the anvil, one of these motorcycles was recently spotted testing.
 Going forward, it’d be really interesting to see how Bajaj manages to let all these distinct brands, which will have bikes playing in a similar price segment, take their own share of the pie.